 Why is COGS important for Amazon FBA stores?

-The key to running a profitable FBA business is giving customers an outstanding buying experience by providing them with high quality products at low prices.
+The key to running a profitable FBA business is giving customers an outstanding buying experience by providing high-quality products at low prices.
 The lower your costs, the more you can charge for your product and still make some money after factoring in all of Amazon’s fees.
 So understanding how COGS works can be very helpful.
-It also highly depends on which type of plan you are following: e-commerce model or retail arbitrage model .
+It also highly depends on your plan type: e-commerce or retail arbitrage.

 Using COGS as a metric for revenue is:

-– one of the key ways FBA sellers can track their earnings and profitability as an Amazon FBA store.
+- One of the critical ways FBA sellers can track their earnings and profitability is as an Amazon FBA store.

-– it also allows you to better understand just how much money it costs to manufacture, market and sell each product.
+- It also allows you to understand better how much money it costs to manufacture, market, and sell each product.

-This is typically not something that brick and mortar retailers or ecommerce stores use since finding just how much it cost them for manufacturing and selling their products on a day-to-day basis would be very difficult but because amazon fba stores utilize Fulfillment by Amazon (FBA) they have access to this data through seller central – making it easy for us.
+This is typically not something that brick-and-mortar retailers or ecommerce stores use since finding just how much it costs them to manufacture and sell their products on a day-to-day basis would be very difficult because amazon fba stores utilize Fulfillment by Amazon (FBA) they have access to this data through seller central – making it easy for us.

-For amazon FBA businesses this includes fees paid for using Amazon FBA services such as storage space for your products in an Amazon warehouse along with any order fulfillment costs (packing supplies, labor, etc.) as well as the manufacturing costs associated with producing your product(s).
+For Amazon FBA businesses, this includes fees paid for using Amazon FBA services, such as storage space for your products in an Amazon warehouse, along with any order fulfillment costs (packing supplies, labor, etc.) and the manufacturing costs associated with producing your product(s).

-Assuming you already have your manufactured products ready for selling at home or elsewhere – then selling those items on Amazon will incur additional expenses that need to be factored into your final price if you want to earn a profit on your amazon FBA business.
+Assuming you already have your manufactured products ready for selling at home or elsewhere, selling those items on Amazon will incur additional expenses that need to be factored into your final price if you want to earn a profit on your Amazon FBA business.

-Other important notes about COGS and Amazon FBA business
+Other essential notes about COGS and Amazon FBA business

 Amazon FBA business & COGS reduction:

-COGS on Amazon FBA are not forever and there are ways to reduce them which can be done by increasing revenue or finding alternative ways through which money can be saved.
+COGS on Amazon FBA is not forever, and there are ways to reduce them, which can be done by increasing revenue or finding alternative ways to save money.
 The most effective way to do this is by:

-– consistently selling more products but with time because otherwise you will not see any result in the short term.
-For example, if your product costs $5 to make then selling two instead of one means a 50% profit margin which is much better than 20%.
+- You are consistently selling more products, but with time because otherwise, you will not see any short-term results.
+For example, if your product costs $5, then selling two instead of one means a 50% profit margin, which is much better than 20%.

-- Another step is by finding alternate revenue streams, reducing costs across the board or even using the Amazon FBA fee reimbursement program.
-It doesn’t matter how you do it, all that matters is that there are options available so there is no reason for having high COGS upfront and wasting your time and efforts on something that will not make you money in the long term.
+- Another step is finding alternate revenue streams, reducing costs, or using the Amazon FBA fee reimbursement program.
+It doesn’t matter how you do it; all that matters is that options are available, so there is no reason for having high COGS upfront and wasting your time and efforts on something that will not make you money in the long term.